-Power management in Windows is configured from Power Options (Hardware and Sound), which can be accessed from the Control Panel (see page 1 - 17).
+Power management in Windows is configured from Power Options (Hardware and Sound), which can be accessed from the Control Panel.

 Forced Off

 If the system "hangs", and the Ctrl + Alt + Del key combination doesn't work, press the power button for 4 seconds, or longer, to force the system to turn itself off.